ScanMountGoat/xc3_lib/README.md

 # xc3_lib
-Rust libraries and tools for working with rendering related file formats for Xenoblade Chronicles 2 and Xenoblade Chronicles 3.
-Files from Xenoblade Chronicles 1 DE should work but are not well tested.
+Rust libraries and tools for working with rendering related file formats for Xenoblade Chronicles 1 DE, Xenoblade Chronicles 2, and Xenoblade Chronicles 3.

 Report any bugs or request new features in [issues](https://github.com/ScanMountGoat/xc3_lib/issues).
 Python bindings for xc3_model are available with [xc3_model_py](https://github.com/ScanMountGoat/xc3_model_py).